Microprocessor Report: Contributors

-In addition to Slater, regular contributors have included Linley Gwennap, Keith Diefendorff, Steven Leibson, Markus Levy, Peter Glaskowsky, Kevin Krewell, Tom Halfhill, Jim McGregor, and Max Baron.
+In addition to Slater, regular contributors have included Linley Gwennap, Keith Diefendorff, Steven Leibson, Markus Levy, Peter Glaskowsky, Kevin Krewell, Tom Halfhill, Jim McGregor, Max Baron, and James Sanders.
 The 2018 staff was led by editor-in-chief Gwennap with Bob Wheeler, Mike Demler, and Aakash Jani.
 Tom Halfhill retired in June 2020.

 Acquisition

 In 1992, MDR was acquired by Ziff Davis.

 In 1999, MDR was sold to Cahners Business Information (later Reed Business Information), where it became part of the analyst group In-Stat.
 During the 2000s, the staff of the newsletter declined.
 On 6 May 2010, Microprocessor Report was acquired by The Linley Group.

 In October 2021, TechInsights acquired The Linley Group, gaining control of Microprocessor Report.
 In May of the following year, Joseph Byrne rejoined the publication's team, having been on staff until 2013.
 Byrne took over the editor-in-chief role at the end of 2022 and continued in that position until December 2023.
+Following that, David MacQueen became editor in chief.